raiden-network/raiden/docs/rest_api.rst

           "total_deposit": 100
       }

-   :jsonparameter string state: Desired new state; the only valid choice is ``"closed"``
+   :reqjson string state: Desired new state; the only valid choice is ``"closed"``
-   :jsonparameter int total_deposit: The increased total deposit
+   :reqjson int total_deposit: The increased total deposit

    **Example Response**: